Our Friend, Peter Harbage

 The California health policy community lost a dear friend and wonderful colleague on February 3.
 Peter Harbage, a health reformer in California government and on the national stage, leaves an indelible imprint on state and federal health policy.

-He worked often with CHCF, and we celebrate his lifelong commitment to improving coverage and care for low-income people.
+He worked often with CHCF, and we celebrate his lifelong commitment to improving coverage and care for people with low incomes.
 Peter’s recent focus on how best to integrate care for those who are dually eligible for Medi-Cal and Medicare and his national leadership on Delivery System Reform Incentive Payments (DSRIPs) are two examples of his substantial contributions to the field.

 I first met Peter on a visit to Washington, DC, where I was part of a state delegation meeting with then US Health and Human Services Secretary Donna Shalala on California’s implementation of the Healthy Families program.
 Peter was a special assistant at HHS — he was young, smart, and eager to see coverage expanded.
 He asked our team hard questions and then worked to help get our proposal into a shape that could be approved.